Greetings from the Department Head

 Greetings from Campus!

-As the semester draws to an end, there is a buzz of activity on campus.
+Now that another semester has come to an end, a calmer atmosphere settles on the campus for the next few months.
 As students graduate and move on to the next steps along their journeys, we are filled with expectation and hope for the future.

 - I am sure that my life would have taken an entirely different path had it not been for my undergraduate experiences in Dr. Hughes’ research laboratory.
 I made lifelong friends, learned excellent work ethics, and developed a passion for specialty crops.